sitefinitydcx/SF-BOILERPLATED/Boilerplate/readme.md

  - Log into Sitefinity backend.
  - Choose Administration >> Settings >> Advanced >> Appearance >> Frontend themes
  - Select `Create new`.
- - Type in a userfriendly name.
+ - Type in a user-friendly name.
  - Type in a path similar to `~/App_Data/Sitefinity/WebsiteTemplates/Boilerplate/App_Themes/Boilerplate`
  - Select `Save Changes`

  - Choose Design >> Page Templates
  - Select `Create a template`
- - Type in a userfriendly name.
+ - Type in a user-friendly name.
  - Select `Use template`
  - Select `Select another Template`
  - Select `Use your own .master file`